Thomas Eboli: Eboli's downfall

 Eboli continued as the "front boss" of the family for the next two years.
 However, Eboli wanted to be the real head of the Genovese family.
-To further his advancement, Eboli borrowed $4 million from the Commission chairman and head of the rival Gambino crime family, Carlo Gambino to fund a new drug trafficking operation.
+To further his advancement, Eboli borrowed $4 million from the Commission chairman and head of the rival Gambino crime family, Carlo Gambino, to fund a new drug trafficking operation.
 However, law enforcement soon shut down Eboli's drug racket and arrested most of his crew.
-Gambino and his underboss Paul Castellano allegedly came to Eboli to get their money back, but he did not have it.
+Gambino and his underboss, Aniello Dellacroce, allegedly came to Eboli to get their money back, but he did not have it.
 Gambino then allegedly ordered Eboli's murder due to lack of payment.
 However, it is believed that Gambino actually wanted to replace Eboli with Gambino ally Frank "Funzi" Tieri, and that Gambino used the drug trafficking operation to set up Eboli.

 On July 16, 1972, Eboli left his girlfriend's apartment in Crown Heights, Brooklyn around 1:00 a.m. and walked to his chauffeured Cadillac car.
 As Eboli sat in the parked car, a gunman in a passing truck shot him five times.
 Hit in the head and neck, Eboli died instantly.
-No one was ever charged in his murder.
+No one was ever charged with his murder.

 Eboli was buried at George Washington Memorial Park in Paramus, New Jersey.
-Aside from the Eboli family, the only attendees at the graveside were law enforcement.
+Aside from the Eboli family, the only attendees at the graveside funeral were law enforcement.